 - Assume sorting an array is O(n log n) when using native sort functions

 - Know the implications of having sorted vs unsorted data

 - Know how to group/create subarrays from an input array

 - Compare multiple arrays based on values, lengths, etc.

 - Utilize an array for fast lookups like a hash table when the keys can be integers

-- Typically assume dynamic arrays for compiled languages unless a fixed size is given or memory management is important
+- Commonly assume you can use dynamic arrays for compiled languages unless a fixed size is given or memory management is important

 Arrays store items sequentially in memory where items are any data type.
 When we create an array, our programming language finds contiguous memory slots, and the index of the array points directly to the location in memory.
 This direct mapping of an index to a memory location is how we get O(1) lookups.